-Cannabis Patch for Pain: Do They Really Work?
+Cannabis Patches: Do They Really Work?

-As medical cannabis technology progresses at a light-speed rate, new products end up on dispensary shelves practically every day.
 The cannabis patch promises fast and long-lasting relief from pain, minus the high.

 In May, Apotheca Biosciences in Seattle unveiled its new cannabis patch for skin.
 The Pain Patch features a transdermal formula that delivers the patch’s cannabinoids directly through the skin and into the blood.
 According to a press release, the Pain Patch will be included in clinical studies looking at pain management and opioid addiction.

 How can a Patch Send Cannabis Through the Skin?

 When most patients take cannabis, they usually do it orally or through inhalation.
 The goal is to get the cannabinoids like THC and CBD into the blood, where they’ll travel to the nervous system’s CB receptors and start working their homeostatic magic.

 The skin, like every other organ in the human body, contains CB receptors.
 The skin even possesses its own endocannabinoid system, which can regulate cell signaling in other parts of the body.

 Apotheca Biosciences isn’t the first company to develop a transdermal cannabis patch.
 Mary’s Medicinals, based in Colorado, is one of the only companies offering a CBN patch.
 Pennsylvania’s Zynerba Pharmaceuticals is currently working on the world’s first synthetic CBD patch.
 Canada’s Pura Elements produces potent patches each packing a hefty 30-40 mg THC.
 Releaf, Present Naturals, and Pure Ratios have been churning out patches in California.
 Meanwhile, Manna Molecular has provided cannabis patches to New England’s medical states.